Middle East Conflict Drives Global Fuel Price Increases and Supply Concerns

 - Kuwait Petroleum Corp. reported its headquarters caught fire after a drone strike.

-- OPEC+ members plan to raise production quotas for May in a symbolic move amid ongoing conflict.
+- OPEC+ members plan to raise production quotas for May in response to constrained output and shipments.

 What Happened